 Stocks map a sales channel (currently limited to websites) to source locations and on-hand inventory.
 A stock can map to multiple sales channels, but a sales channel can be assigned to only one stock.

 Aggregate Salable Quantity is the total virtual inventory that can be sold through a sales channel.
 The amount is calculated across all sources assigned to a stock.

 Reservations track deductions from the salable quantity as customers add products to carts and complete checkout.
 When an order ships, the reservation clears and deducts the shipped amounts from specific source inventory quantities.

 The following diagram illustrates the relationship between source stocks, aggregate stocks, and sales channels:

 In this diagram, a bicycle merchant has inventory for a touring bike in a warehouse and two stores.
 He has three stocks with configured website sales channels and sources.
-When a customer shops through the UK website, Magento aggregates bike inventory from the warehouse and flagship store sources for a salable quantity of 50.
-The touring bike can be shipped from either the warehouse or the flagship store, but not the King Street store.
-The German (DE) web store same stock draws from the same aggregate stock as the UK web store.
+When a customer shops through the UK website, Magento aggregates bike inventory from the warehouse and flagship store sources for a salable quantity of 95.
+The touring bike can be shipped from either the warehouse or the flagship store, but not the US store.
+Amazon Marketplace web store same stock draws from the same aggregate stock as the UK web store.

 Important Inventory Management objects

 SourceItem– A relation object that represents the amount of a specific product at a physical source.
 We use this entity for updating inventory on each source.
 Quantities might change as a result of synchronizing with an external Product Information Management (PIM) or Enterprise Resource Planning (ERP) system, or internally as a stock deduction during the checkout process.
 A

 SourceItemcannot be used for retrieving data that must be rendered on front-end, because only aggregated data should be used for all validations and UI representation.